skdelphix/maskdocs/docs/What's New for Masking.md

 - Ability to have ruleset refresh drop tables
 - Support for XML file types
 - Addition of dataType to column metadata
+- Addition of isProfilerWritable field to file-field-metadata endpoints.
+This is now represented in the API as a new *isProfilerWritable* boolean field in the body of a file-field-metadata.
+When the isProfilerWritable field is set to true,  the algorithm/domain assignment on a column can be overwritten by the profiler.
+When the field is false, it may not be overwritten.
+- Addition of multipleProfilerCheck field to Profile Job endpoints.
+This feature is turned on using the boolean field in the body of a profile job.
+The job profiler normally stops profiling a column as soon as it flags a field as sensitive.
+If *multipleProfilerCheck* is true, the profiler will continue to scan the column for additional sensitive patterns.
+In the event that it finds more than one pattern, it will tag all the data domains found and apply 'one' standard algorithm for all those domains.
+The standard algorithm is ‘Null SL’ as of 5.3.4.0.
+This feature was formerly called ‘multi PHI’.

 For more information please on Delphix Masking APIs please see [API documentation](https://maskingdocs.delphix.com/Delphix_Masking_APIs/Masking_Client/Masking_API_Client/).
 Please note that the previous generation of Masking APIs (commonly referred to as V4) is EOL and no longer supported in this release.
 All users are encouraged to migrate to the V5 APIs.